Proud to be

 Turning away from the hurt, I tried to focus on developing a business in Indonesia with one business partner.
 I am not sure whether it is living in Singapore that has trained me to be more high-demanding or it is that I got a business partner that couldn’t work together at the same level of expectation or at least similar.
 That one year of investment of time and fund was gone to the drain.
 My best friend said that I was too kind and capable.
 Partnering with the right people, I can be a good asset.
 Else, I will only be placing myself as a ticking bomb timer that will explode when time’s up.

-If I looked back, my first time running a partnership business was also failed and it left me with the amount of debt that equal to my 18 months of salary that time.
+If I looked back, my first time running a partnership business was also failed and it left me with the amount of debt that equal to 18 months of my salary at that time.
 But the worst part from that failed partnership was my mental health.
 I wasn’t gone crazy, just that for almost one year, I couldn’t really perform well in my workplace.
 It might be the hardest year ever where I encountered multiple unfortunate things happened in the same year.
 My best friend said that I wasn’t tough enough in handling this kind of matter.
 But it’s really only during such time, we know who are our real friends and who are just good enough to keep them on the list.

 Well, my life wasn’t always in storm and typhoon.
 I saw many rainbows as well.
 After the multiple hits, I decided to rest.
 With support from friends and family that totally didn’t stop me from taking a break from my work to travel.
 I used the times with peace in mind to fix my broken heart and think about what I actually wanted to do next.
 The first year, I still come back and forth between Singapore and Indonesia as I had not really found a place to settling down yet.